 Read more →It’s such a privilege to be involved in the life of baby birds.
 A pair of native Wonga pigeons have been providing my husband Rob and I with this delightful opportunity over a number of years.
 They live in our Blue Mountains garden, and are as much

 Read more →Despite living in a bird filled garden it hasn’t been easy for my associate Editor Des to become a successful birdwatcher.
 He is enthusiastic enough, but lacks the patience required.
-You cannot just nod off!
-It all began with our visiting kookaburras, Toffee and Taffy.
-To be
+I mean, you cannot just nod off! 😨 It all began with our visiting kookaburras, Toffee and

 Read more →